-We were in compliance with the financial covenants described above at September 28, 2013.
+We were in compliance with the financial covenants described above at September 27, 2014.

 We self-insure, up to loss limits, certain insurable risks such as worker's compensation and automobile liability claims.
 Accruals for claims under our self-insurance program are recorded on a claims-incurred basis.
-Under this program, the estimated liability for claims incurred but unpaid in fiscal years 2013 and 2012 was \$3,200,000 and \$1,800,000, respectively.
+Under this program, the estimated liability for claims incurred but unpaid in fiscal years 2014 and 2013 was \$2,700,000 and \$3,200,000, respectively.
 In connection with certain self-insurance agreements, we customarily enter into letters of credit arrangements with our insurers.
-At each of September 28, 2013 and September 29, 2012, we had outstanding letters of credit totaling \$8,175,000.
+At September 27, 2014 and September 28, 2013, we had outstanding letters of credit totaling \$9,075,000 and \$8,175,000, respectively.